faithlierheimer/MLB_ETL/README.md

 ### Load:

-Panas was used again to convert the data into a dictionary and then loaded into a new MongoDB Collection: scraped_stats_dict
+Pandas was used again to convert the data into a dictionary and then loaded into a new MongoDB Collection: scraped_stats_dict